gerryvel/N2k-Distribution/README.md

 # N2k-Distribution

-Compact N2k Distribution for 4 sensors with termination (Jumper on/off) and 12V / 5V supply input (Jumper 12V / 5V / off).
+Compact N2k Distribution for 4 devices with termination (Jumper on/off), 12V supply for bus and 12V / 5V supply input (Jumper 12V / 5V / off) for the 4 devices.

 # Partlist: